TSX-V: SYH | OTC: SYHBF

 In Europe, France’s economy minister has doubled down on the need for a top-to-bottom overhaul of the electricity market saying, “there is no energetic transition without nuclear energy.”
 The nation has announced plans to construct a new generation of nuclear reactors for the first time in decades.

 Even Finland’s Green Party — following decades of staunch opposition — voted overwhelmingly last year to categorize nuclear power as a form of sustainable energy.
 At present, one-third of Finland’s electricity is derived from nuclear power.
-And earlier this year, the country’s OL3 reactor, Europe’s largest, finally went online.
+And in 2023, the country’s OL3 reactor, Europe’s largest, finally went online.

 Other European nations are quickly falling in line with Finland’s pro-nuclear stance.
 Britain and Sweden are each planning new nuclear reactor projects with Belgium and Spain also cementing their support for the clean energy source.